Interested in living in Greece for a year, five years or forever?

 *If you do not plan on living or staying in Greece for more than 90 days in any 180-day period, you do not need a residence permit, as explained under ‘Entry — Visas to Greece’ in “How non-EU citizens can get a visa and permit to live and work in Greece.”

-If you meet those, it’s time to gather the following:
+If you meet basic criteria, it’s time to gather the following:

 1. Passport with at least three (3) blank pages